Vedavati

 Vedavati (Sanskrit: वेदवती, IAST: Vedavatī) is the previous birth of the goddess Sita in Hinduism.
-She is an avatar of the mother goddess Lakshmi.
+She is an avatar of the goddess Lakshmi.

 Legend

 Birth

-Vedavati was the daughter of Brahmarishi Kushadhvaja, who was the son of Brihaspati, the guru of the devas.
+Vedavati was the daughter of Kushadhvaja, who was the son of Brihaspati, the guru of the devas.
 Having spent his life chanting and studying the sacred Vedas, he named his daughter Vedavati, as the one who possesses all the knowledge of the Vedas, for she was born to him as the divine fruit of his bhakti and intense tapasya towards goddess Lakshmi.
 Vedavati had uttered the Vedic mantras the moment she was born, radiating divine purity and tapas from her very first breath.

 Dedication to Vishnu

 Vedavati's father wanted his child to have the preserver god Vishnu as her husband.
 He thus rejected many powerful kings and celestial beings who sought his daughter's hand.
-Outraged by his rejection, King Sambhu murdered her parents in the middle of a moonless night.
+Outraged by his rejection, demon King Sumbha murdered her parents in the middle of a moonless night.

 Vedavati continued to live in the ashram of her parents, meditating night and day and performing a great tapasya to win Vishnu for her husband.

 The Ramayana describes her as wearing the hide of a black antelope, her hair matted in a jata, like a rishi.
 She is inexpressibly beautiful, in the bloom of her youth, enhanced by her tapasya.